 You shouldn't talk about politics in those terms.

-Uh I had enough of that when I was accused of hate crimes up in Canada.
+I had enough of that when I was accused of hate crimes up in Canada.

 People kept talking about hate speech, hate speech.

-Uh the very concept is uh is absurd.
+The very concept is absurd.

 It should be debated on the merits.

-Because that way you don't have to talk about it.
+Say, the science is settled, the science is settled, because that way you don't have to talk about it.

 Don't want to get hung up on facts and hung up on details.